 Venous insufficiency is a condition in which damaged or weakened blood vessel valves have stopped returning blood efficiently to your heart from the legs.
 When veins are healthy, valves keep blood flowing against gravity.
 Problems with the valves can cause blood to leak back into your legs and pool, which is known as chronic venous insufficiency.

 Chronic venous insufficiency is a common problem that can be painful and may cause your legs and feet to swell.
 It’s often accompanied by other vein problems such as spider, reticular, varicose, or venous stasis ulcers.

 Call for an appointment today!212.400.3966

 Twisted, unsightly veins bulge and become visible through your skin.
 They can be very uncomfortable as well, even painful to the point of affecting your mobility.
-In NYC, you don’t have to suffer from venous insufficiency when you seek a firm diagnosis and effective treatment at the Varicose Vein Center of New York City.
+In NYC, you don’t have to suffer from venous insufficiency when you seek a firm diagnosis and effective treatment at the clinic for varicose vein in New York.
 Choose a vein specialist with extensive training and experience, like Dr. Dmitry Gorelik.

 Symptoms of this health condition can involve both pain and skin changes.
 You may experience one or more of symptoms such as: